thorathome/Blynk_Examples/README.md

 These three values (Config Portal SSID, password, IP address) are hardcoded into the sketch (but could be made selectable in the Config Portal, itself.)

  I hope this is as useful to you as it has been to me to understand Blynk, the BlynkSimpleEsp... and ...WiFiManager libraries, the ESP32 and ESP8266.

+ **Thanks to @khoih-prog for updating this example to include LittleFS and for writing the powerful WiFiManager library**